realityexpander/How_to_program_from_ground_up/Hardware.md

     >   - https://www.youtube.com/watch?v=_3cNcmli6xQ

   - ROM (Read-Only Memory)
-    - usually contains the basic software to start the computer, sometimes called "firmware")
+    - Used to hold the basic software to start ("boot") the computer, sometimes called "firmware"
-    - Not easy to change, but can be changed with special equipment.
+    - The settings are "burned" into the ROM and usually cannot be changed.
+    - Some ROM's cannot be changed, some changed only once (PROM's - Programmable Read-Only Memory) and some can be changed many times with special equipment like EEPROM's (Electrically Erasable Programmable Read-Only Memory.)

       [<img src="assets/ROM.png" width="400">](https://en.wikipedia.org/wiki/Read-only_memory)